cheikhdjennel/To_do-List/README.md

 <li> Search for a task by typing a string that is contained in the task name.
 </ul>

+<h2> Pods used : </h2>
+<li> SwipeCellKit : to be able to swipe cells with a nice animation.
+<li> ChameleonFramework: A color iOS framework.

 <h1> The app UI </h1>